ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 ### Frontier Retrieval

 The current frontier is retrieved by polling chain validators or beacons.
-Avalanche bootstrapping is designed to be robust: the process must be able to s even if very slow validators are selected as information source.
-It also handles natively network issues; it better do since bootstrapping may take quite some time to complete.
+Avalanche bootstrapping is designed to be robust: the process must be able to progress even if very slow validators are selected as information source.
+It also natively handles network issues; it needs to, since bootstrapping may take quite some time to complete and networks connections can be unreliable.

 Here's the frontier retrieval steps.